hufihaf/Markdown-Mindmaps/WebDevelopment.md

 - What are some examples of popular frameworks?
 What motivates a web developer to choose one over another?
 ### Version Control
 - How does git work?
 Why is it so necessary in the workflow of a web dev team?
+### Web Performance
+- What are common causes of slow websites?

+- How do you optimize images, fonts, and code?
+- What is lazy loading?
+- What is code splitting?
 ## Backend
 ### Languages
 - What are languages like PHP, Python, and Ruby used for in backend?